IDoCodingStuffs/python-doodles/freeform-log.md

 ### 6/15 3 PM
 Apparently I had forgotten the scheduler step not to mention flushing the pyplot figure.
 Not seeing the model training, so going to try a higher starting lr, and actually add the scheduler stepping this time.

+This time will also use 40 epochs instead of 11.
+If it still does not start converging I must be missing something fundamental.